Delivering free primary healthcare in Nigeria with microclinics

 How this will work

-Clinics will have locally sourced medical equipment, medications, and necessary supplies, including feminine menstrual products and mosquito nets.
+Clinics are equipped with locally sourced medical equipment, medications, feminine menstrual products, and mosquito nets.

 Community recycling